Belly Breathing is the foundational breath to teach children.

 But… then one day a breathing leader said, “You know, we all get compliments, but what about the rest of the class?
 Can I give them a compliment?”
 Sure.
 So, after the leader received a compliment they turned around and gave a compliment to someone else! (incase you are keeping score, that is eight compliments)

-So, why did it grow?
-It grew because the students see value in the practice.
+This routine grew because the students see value in the practice.
 They see value in taking two minutes for breathing.
-They see value in being involved in the community.
-They see value is being a leader.
+There is value in being involved in a community.
+Students will value being a leader.

 The reason that this works is two fold.

-It is a daily routine.
-It happens every. single. day.
-It is a gift we give our students.
-It is time to slow down and feel the effects of breath.
+It is a daily routine that happens every. single. day.
+We gift this time to our students.
+It allows us to slow down and feel the effects of breath.

 Second, it serves as a “as needed” intervention.
 The students will say, “We need to breathe” and request the routine.
 Think, after an assembly.
 Before a test.
 In the middle of a big project.